vict0rsch/PaperMemory/docs/index.md

 -   :material-square-root-box:{ .lg .middle } __Instantly copy `.bib`-compatible bibliography entries__

-    Export papers as BibTex entries from the extension, or group exports by tag.
+    Export a paper's BibTex entry directly from the extension, or bulk export BibTex entries by paper tag.
 You can even use PaperMemory to update the ArXiv entries of a stand-alone `.bib` file.

     [:octicons-arrow-right-24: Bibliography tools](features.md#bibliography-tools)